Avuxo/APM/README.md

 // pass `null' when you don't want use the local express-apm analytics server. app.use(apm(null));
 ```

-When using APM with Express, the front-end graphs will update every 3 seconds -- assuming there is a change -- and will pull the most recent successful request.
-All previous requests will be loaded when you open the dashboard for the first time.
-To load all previous requests (including those missde during the 3 second intervals), refresh the page.

-The REST endpoint `/metrics` on the APM port will allow you to get the most recent request outside of the dashboard.
-The `/fullMetrics` endpoint provides all of the previous requests.

 APM can be used outside of Express aswell.
 In order to use outside of your webapp, simply use the exported `Heap` class.
 First, instantiate the `Heap` class, and when you're done call `Heap.stop();`